h7shin/audiosearchengine/README.md

 		using Audacity Opensource Software
 		For UNIX users, you may also use SoX to add .wav header to raw bit stream data

-Screenshots?
+Do you have any screenshots?

 	screenshot.png is available in img directory

-What is it?
+What does your program do?

-	Suppose you have a recorded section of some audio file, but you cannot remember the song name or the ring-tone name.
-You can search for similar audio files in the database with the best waveform alignments.
+	Suppose a student has a recorded section of some audio file, but he/she cannot remember the song name or the ring-tone name.
+He/she can search for similar audio files in the database with the best waveform alignments.

 	You can adjust the level of stringency to balance the speed and quality of